dhis2/dhis2-server-tools/README.md

   Below is an example screenshot
 ![](./docs/images/fqdn-mail-tz-lxd.png?raw=true "ansible_connection")

-  _**NOTE**: When the install is on a single host with lxd, ensure your lxd_network is unique and not overlapping with any of your host network._
+  _**NOTE**: When the installation is on a single host with lxd, ensure your lxd_network is unique and not overlapping with any of your host network._

 ###  Step 5 — The Install
-- Run `deploy.sh` script from withing `dhis2-server-tools/deploy/` directory.
+- Run `deploy.sh` script from within `dhis2-server-tools/deploy/` directory.
   ```
   cd dhis2-server-tools/deploy/
   sudo ./deploy.sh
   ```
-- After the script finishes running (without errors), access your dhis2, glowroot and munin monitoring with your domain.
-If your setup is without fqdn, use servers ip address<br>
+- After the script finishes running (without errors), access your dhis2, glowroot and munin monitoring instance with your domain (fqdn set in step 5).
+If your setup is without fqdn, use servers' ip address<br>
   ```
   https://your-domain/dhis
   https://your-domain/dhis-glowroot